Access CS First without setting up a class

 If you're unsure about your use of this content, consult with a legal professional.

-Charging a fee for your club
+Charging a fee for your class

 It's our hope that students don't face any barriers to participating in CS First, but charging a fee is ultimately your decision.